Tag

 Adjust This Recipe to Your Dietary Needs

-Make it Dairy-Free: Ensure your protein powder and chocolate chips are dairy-free.
-Coconut oil is naturally dairy-free, so you’re already set!
+Make it Dairy-Free: Use non-dairy greek yogurt, and ensure your protein powder and chocolate chips are dairy-free.

 Make it Keto: Replace the maple syrup with a keto-friendly liquid sweetener like monk fruit syrup.
 Use sugar-free chocolate chips for a low-carb treat.